dllewellyn/AI-Tech-Scalers/presentation.md

 </div>

 <!--
+AI-Powered: Tools like Replit, Firebase Studio allow faster iteration and working prototypes directly to clients.

 **AI-Optima** can achieve this with a much smaller team, say around 5 people.

-Their UI/UX developers would leverage AI-assisted builders.
-The slide mentions Firebase Studio, but think of tools like Framer's AI, Vercel's v0.dev, or others that allow for rapid prototyping where AI can generate components, suggest layouts, and even create interactive prototypes quickly.
+Initial research could be done with synthetic data and AI to give early feedback.

+Their Designers would leverage AI-assisted builders, generate working prototypes with analytics and test those with real-users much quicker.

+Think of tools like Vercel's v0.dev, bolt, firebase studio and others.

-This allows for faster iteration, getting working concepts in front of users much sooner, and reducing the traditional handoff friction between design and development.
+This reduces cycles (e.g., validating ideas with fake landing pages is easier).
+Reduces handoff friction between design and development.

+Not necessarily replacing all front-end developers, but streamlines the process from UI design to functional code.

+Feasibly reduce team to ~3 people with mixed UI/UX and front-end skills.
 While skilled developers are still needed for robust, production-ready code, the initial build and iteration are drastically accelerated.

+We're building our advanced Github co-pilot training at the moment, and productioning 'vibe coded' frontends is part of it.
 -->

 ---